-Provided by the Office of Undergraduate Education & the Division of Student Life
+Provided by the Office of Undergraduate Education & Student Engagement and Well-Being

 Student Success includes a network of support, from peers to professional staff.
 Georgia Tech students are surrounded by an extensive support system all the way from orientation through graduation.
 We want our students to succeed — and it shows in our retention numbers and graduation rates.

 Advisors know their major’s curriculum, and are the experts to help students navigate their academic path at Tech.
 Your academic advisor can help you plan to make the most of your college experience and is also your resource for discussions about any academic difficulties or challenges you encounter.

 Academic Coaching provides students with the chance to work individually with professional staff members to enhance their academic skills, gain confidence, discover motivation, and improve performance.
 Students usually schedule a 45-60 minute meeting every two weeks or once a month, depending on their individual need.
 Academic Coaching is available year round so schedule your appointment now.